 Origins of French Provincial Style

 More popular in Australia is French Provincial interior design.
 A style initiated by French royalty who wanted to retreat from the hustle and bustle of Paris into the country.
-To understand this interior design style, it’s worth understanding a little about Classical French interior design style, because you may, for example, see a dining table called Louis XV Timber Dining Table and not understand the history behind the name.
+To understand this interior design style, it’s worth learning a bit about Classical French interior design style.
+For example, you may see a dining table called Louis XV Timber Dining Table.
+You might not understand the history behind the name.

-Without going into too much detail about the different French royal families, Louis XV (1710-1774) was the King of France in the 1700s.
-The 1700s were significant in terms of design because the Cabriole leg part of Rococo style came into prominence in the 1700s during the reign of Louis XV and these design features are still prominent in any French interior design style created today.
+Without going into too much detail about the different French royal families, Louis XV (1710-1774) was the King of France.
+He ruled in the 1700s.
+The 1700s were significant in terms of design.
+The Cabriole leg, part of Rococo style, came into prominence during the reign of Louis XV.
+These design features are still prominent in any French interior design style created today.

 Other key design features of French interior design include, damask, toile and trompe l’oeil.
 These beautiful design shapes and patterns are still part of French interior design today.

-All French interior styles are steeped in history and because their origins are royal, they are rich in look and feel and therefore beautiful.
-Key characteristics to this style include; textiles and patterns, neutral colours, natural materials such as timber, ceramic, stone, feature flooring, and rustic elements.
+All French interior styles are steeped in history.
+Because their origins are royal, they are rich in look and feel.
+Therefore, they are beautiful.
+Key characteristics to this style include textiles and patterns.
+They also feature neutral colours.
+Natural materials such as timber, ceramic, and stone are used.
+Additionally, there is feature flooring and rustic elements.

 Textiles and Patterns in French Provincial Interior Design